-Section of NYSE Listed Company Manual NYSE Corporate Governance Rules for U.S. Domestic Issuers Credicorp Corporate Governance Practices 303A.05 Listed companies must have a compensation committee composed entirely of independent directors, with a written charter that addresses specific minimum requirements.
-Under Bermuda law, compensation of executive officers need not be determined by an independent committee.
-However, Credicorp has established a Compensation Committee that reviews and approves the compensation and benefits for Credicorp's executive officers and other 303A.06 Listed companies must have an audit committee that satisfies the requirements of Rule 10A-3 under the Exchange Act.
+Section of NYSE Listed Company Manual NYSE Corporate Governance Rules for U.S. Domestic Issuers Credicorp Corporate Governance Practices 303A.05 Under Bermuda law, compensation of executive officers need not be determined by an independent committee.
+However, Credicorp has established a Compensation Committee that reviews and approves the compensation and benefits for Credicorp's executive officers and other key executives of 303A.06 Listed companies must have an audit committee that satisfies the requirements of Rule 10A-3 under the Exchange Act.
 Credicorp has an audit committee that satisfies the requirements of Rule 10A-3 under the Exchange Act.
 There is no similar requirement under Bermuda law.
-303A.07 members, and all members of the committee must satisfy the "independence" requirements set forth in Section 303A.02 of the NYSE Credicorp has formed an Audit Committee responsible for advising the board regarding the selection of independent auditors and evaluating Credicorp's internal controls.
+303A.07 Listed companies must have an audit committee with at least three members, and all members of the committee must satisfy the "independence" requirements set forth in Section 303A.02 of the NYSE Listed Company Manual (described above).
+The audit committee must also have a written charter that addresses specific minimum requirements, and listed companies must have an internal audit function.
+Credicorp has formed an Audit Committee responsible for advising the board regarding the selection of independent auditors and evaluating Credicorp's internal controls.
 Credicorp's Audit Committee has three members and the members satisfy the independence requirements of Rule 10A-3 under the Exchange Act as a foreign private issuer.
 The Committee shall have at least one member who is considered a financial expert.
 Credicorp's board of directors has adopted an audit committee charter.
 There is no similar requirement under Bermuda law.
-303A.08 Shareholders must be given the opportunity to vote on equity-compensation plans and material revisions thereto, with limited exemptions set forth in the NYSE rules.
-Under Bermuda law, Credicorp is not required to obtain shareholder consent prior to adopting share compensation plans.
-303A.09 Listed companies must adopt and disclose corporate governance guidelines addressing specific minimum requirements.
-Credicorp has adopted a set of corporate governance guidelines.
-303A.10 Listed companies must adopt and disclose a code of business conduct and ethics for directors, officers and employees, and promptly disclose any waivers of the code for directors or executive officers.
-Credicorp has adopted and published on the company's webside ( www.credicorpnet.com ) a Code of Ethics for directors, officers and employees and has adopted a Code of Ethics for professionals with financial responsibility.
-In accordance with our corporate policies, all directors, executives, employees and suppliers must comply with the laws, regulations and government requirements applicable to business conducted both in Peru and in other jurisdictions where the Corporation operates, acting with honesty and integrity as described in Credicorp's Corporate Compliance Manual, Credicorp's Code of Ethics, Credicorp's Corporate Ethics and Conduct Policy, the Anti-Money Laundering and Financing of Terrorism Manual, and other internal documents relative to compliance.
+303A.08 Under Bermuda law, Credicorp is not required to obtain shareholder consent prior to adopting share compensation plans.
+303A.09 Credicorp has adopted a set of corporate governance guidelines.
+303A.10 Listed companies must adopt and disclose a code of business conduct and ethics for directors, officers and employees, and promptly disclose any waivers of the code for directors or executive officers. laws, regulations and government requirements applicable to

 Section of NYSE Listed Company Manual NYSE Corporate Governance Rules for U.S. Domestic Issuers Credicorp Corporate Governance Practices 303A.12 Each listed company must submit an executed written affirmation annually to the NYSE.
 Each listed company CEO must (i) certify to the NYSE each year that he or she is not aware of any violation by the listed company of NYSE corporate governance listing standards, qualifying the certification to the extent necessary and (ii) promptly notify the NYSE in writing after any executive officer of the listed company becomes aware of any non-compliance with any applicable provisions of Section 303A.
-As a NYSE listed company, Credicorp must submit an executed written affirmation annually to the NYSE, and its CEO must promptly notify the NYSE in writing after any executive officer of Credicorp becomes aware of any non-compliance with any applicable provisions of Section 303A.
+As a NYSE listed company, Credicorp must submit an executed written affirmation annually to the NYSE, and its CEO must promptly notify the NYSE in writing after any